The Practical Examination a Rug

 My carpet has slight irregularities; do I have to worry about its quality?

 You don’t have to worry about the quality of your rug.
 Slight irregularities are very normal in original and handmade rugs.
 Most of our carpets do not come from mechanical processing and may therefore differ slightly.
 Different lengths of fringes, a slightly deformed shape or variations in design or color are common in handmade rugs.
-These small ” flaws ” do not affect the value of your carpet in any way, but show once again that you have purchased a unique and original piece.
+These small ” flaws ” do not affect the value of your carpet in any way.
+But they show once again that you have purchased a unique and original piece.